dendinho-e-bolinha/FEUP-FSI/LOGBOOK4.md

 The `LD_LIBRARY_PATH` environment variable, however, was not passed to the `Set-UID` program.

 When a `Set-UID` program is run, the linker determines that the program is running in secure execution mode.
-When in secure execution mode, the `LD_LIBRARY_PATH` is ignored to prevent the loading of malicious code in these programs.
+When in secure execution mode, the `LD_LIBRARY_PATH` is ignored to prevent the loading and execution of malicious code in these programs.
 > Source: https://man7.org/linux/man-pages/man8/ld.so.8.html

+For instance, if a hacker had write access to any directory (for instance, `/tmp`), they could compile a library with a special implementation for a command function (`printf`, for instance).
+In this implementation, he could call `system("&lt;command to start a reverse shell&gt;)"` or any other piece of malicious code.

+When executing a given `Set-UID` program, the process would execute with the privileges of the program owner amd, if `LD_LIBRARY_PATH=/tmp` (or the directory the hacker had access to), the linker would load the malicious `printf` implementation and the system would be compromised.
+The reverse shell (or any other code in the malicious implementation) would run as `root`.

 <br>